rafarubim/dev-configs/unix.md

 - Configure your shell to auto-start `ssh-agent` when opened:
   - OS X: add the commands in `ssh-agent-osx.sh` to the end of `~/.zshrc`.

+- Copy your public key with `pbcopy < ~/.ssh/id_ed25519.pub` and add it to the GitHub website as `Authentication Key`.

 - Copy this project's `.gitconfig` to the `~` directory.
 Replace the file comments with appropriate values.

+- Reload the shell with `source ~/.zshrc`.
+This is the only time you must type your SSH private key password.

 - Run the _Oh my Zsh_ install command given by their [web page](https://ohmyz.sh/#install).